Stacy Horn

-Stacy Horn (born June 3, 1956 in Norfolk, Virginia) is an American author, businesswoman and occasional journalist.
+Stacy Horn (born June 3, 1956) is an American author, businesswoman and occasional journalist.

-She grew up on Long Island, New York and received a B.F.A. from Tufts University and the School of the Museum of Fine Arts.
+She was born in Norfolk, Virginia, and grew up on Long Island, New York.
+Horn received a B.F.A. from Tufts University and the School of the Museum of Fine Arts.
 She received a graduate degree from New York University's Interactive Telecommunications Program.

 In 1990, after working as a telecommunications analyst for Mobil Corporation, Horn founded Echo, a New York-based bulletin board system.

 EchoNYC

 Stacy Horn founded EchoNYC or Echo, a New York City Internet salon, in 1990, whose members are called Echoids and go by their real names rather than a UserName.
 The WELL, one of the oldest virtual communities in continuous operation, was an influence.
 Horn later decided that Echo stood for "East Coast Hang Out".

 Horn saw the Echo bulletin board system as a place where conversation could revolve around literature, film, culture, and sex, rather than the more pervasive topics of computer technology at the time.
 Originally run out of Horn's apartment in Greenwich Village in her spare time, Echo rapidly expanded its membership, and eventually consumed every free phone line in her Greenwich Village neighborhood, requiring New York Telephone to run a separate cable to Horn's apartment.
 In 1990, Echo became a company with a core group of members chosen by Horn for their "strong on-line personalities", who were responsible for creating enticing discussions to attract users.
 She donated twenty years worth of Echo's archives to the New York Historical Society.